Distillery-Dev/site/docs/Parameters/lora/lora.md

 ## Loras for SD 1.5 models

-The following LoRAs are available for our standard models (bloodymary, vodka and screwdriver):
+The following LoRAs are available for our SD1.5 based models:

 | LoRA name  | Creator  | Description  | Activation words  | Available In                        |